tofucodeforever/tofu-code/content/posts/leetcode_0019_remove-nth-node-from-end-of-list.md

 ### Question
 Given the head of a linked list, remove the nth node from the end of the list and return its head.
-Follow up: Could you do this in one pass?

 Example 1: